Many or all companies we feature compensate us. Compensation and editorial

 If you’re looking to streamline your federal student loan repayment, a Direct Consolidation student loan could be a solution.
 This allows borrowers to combine multiple federal student loans into one federal loan, simplifying the repayment process.

-The Direct Consolidation loans can be attractive, especially compared to private student loan refinancing because it it allows you to retain several federal benefits you lose when you refinance with a private lender.
+Direct Consolidation loans can be attractive, especially compared to private student loan refinancing, because they allow you to retain several federal benefits you lose when you refinance with a private lender.

 Rates, terms, and more